BabyHuBERT: Multilingual Self-Supervised Learning for Segmenting Speakers in Child-Centered Long-Form Recordings: Methods

 \subsection{Pre-training strategy}

-We adopt HuBERT to leverage its masked prediction approach that has demonstrated superior robustness to noisy conditions\cite{wavlm_2022, mhubert147_2024} compared to contrastive methods like wav2vec 2.0, a critical advantage for child-centered recordings which are inherently noisy.
-We train HuBERT over WavLM primarily due to the availability of well-documented training code and our team's expertise with the HuBERT pipeline, while incorporating WavLM features to further leverage its denoising objective.
-Our pre-training follows a two-iteration approach using k-means as clustering method.
-For the first iteration (BabyHuBERT-1), we use features from the 6th layer of WavLM-base-plus\footnote{\url{https://huggingface.co/microsoft/wavlm-base-plus}}, as done in ~\cite{wavlm_2022} using HuBERT-base's 6th layer, instead of the Mel-Frequency Cepstral Coefficients (MFCCs) used in the original approach~\cite{hubert_2021}.
-The second iteration (BabyHuBERT-2) uses features from the first iteration's transformer layer, following standard HuBERT methodology, except we select layer 7 instead of the typical layer 9 based on empirical validation on VTC, suggesting that mid-level representations better capture the acoustic patterns relevant to speaker type discrimination in child speech.
+We use HuBERT to leverage its masked prediction approach, which has shown promise in noisy conditions~\cite{wavlm_2022, mhubert147_2024}, a relevant advantage for child-centered recordings.
+We consider the base architecture due to computational constraints.
+We choose HuBERT over WavLM primarily due to the availability of well-documented training code, while starting from WavLM features to further leverage its denoising objective.

+Our pre-training follows a two-iteration approach.
+In HuBERT, discrete pseudo-labels are generated via K-means clustering of speech features and used as targets for the masked prediction objective.
+For the first iteration (BabyHuBERT-1), we cluster features extracted from WavLM-base-plus\footnote{\url{https://huggingface.co/microsoft/wavlm-base-plus}}, as done in~\cite{wavlm_2022}, instead of the MFCCs used in the original approach~\cite{hubert_2021}.
+For the second iteration (BabyHuBERT-2), we cluster features from BabyHuBERT-1's transformer, following standard HuBERT methodology, except we use an earlier layer based on empirical validation on the voice type classification task (see Section~\ref{sec:details}).